JavaScript Functions

 • function keyword: This keyword declares the function.

 • parameter1, parameter2, ...: These are optional parameters that you can pass to the function when you call it.
-They act as variables within the function's scope.
+Parameters serve as placeholders for values passed into a function..

 • Function body: This is where you write the code that the function will execute.